Welcome to our guide to climbing Mont Blanc – or White Mountain – the highest mountain in the Alps and all of Western Europe.

 This means that a little more preparation and acclimatisation is necessary before you take on Mount Elbrus and many opt for the more manageable Mont Blanc instead.

-The most common routes up Mont Blanc from Chamonix will be detailed below.
+The most common routes up Mont Blanc from Chamonix is detailed below.

 The Goûter Hut route starts at Les Houches, from where you take the cable car to Bellevue followed by the Tramway du Mont Blanc to the Nid d’Aigle (2,372m).